Pasadena, Texas: 20th century

 The 1900 hurricane that destroyed Galveston heavily damaged Pasadena, as well.
 The city received a population boost from some Galveston refugees who relocated to the mainland following the catastrophe.
 Donations by the newly created Red Cross, including millions of strawberry plants to Gulf Coast farmers, helped revive the community.
 This and the subsequent establishment of a major strawberry farm in the area by Texaco founder Joseph S. Cullinan made Pasadena a major fruit producer for many years afterward.
 As the community recovered major tracts of the Allen Ranch were liquidated opening up new development.
 Rice farmers from Japan settled in the community further diversifying its agriculture.
 Champion Coated Paper Company of Ohio opened a paper mill in 1937.
 Other businesses began to develop.

 In 1901 the Texas Oil Boom began with the gusher at Spindletop.
 The discovery of the oil field at Goose Creek led to increasing petroleum exploration around Galveston Bay.
 By 1917–1920 refinery operations had appeared in Pasadena and continued to expand thereafter for example the Pasadena Refining System...
 The world wars gradually brought further industrial development, with Pasadena's growth rate surpassing even neighboring Houston.

 Pasadena voted to incorporate in 1923, but residents decided to cancel the incorporation one year later.
 Pasadena incorporated in 1928.
 Because of the 1928 incorporation, Houston did not incorporate Pasadena's territory into its city limits, while Houston annexed surrounding areas that were unincorporated.

 By the mid-20th century Pasadena's economy had become strongly tied to petroleum and other heavy industry.
 NASA's Johnson Space Center (JSC) was established near Pasadena in 1963 with the residential community of Clear Lake City, partially under Pasadena's jurisdiction, established nearby.
 These developments helped to diversify the town's economy significantly.
 Eventually, the city gained the unofficial moniker Stinkadena by locals due to the pollution from its large industrial base.

 Former Pasadena City Council member and State Representative Ray Barnhart described the city at the time as "a lovely community but politically corrupt."
 Barnhart recalled that a half dozen Pasadena officials were indicted in the late 1950s and early 1960s for public corruption.

 In 1965, Houston Post reporter Gene Goltz Received the Pulitzer Prize for his exposure of government corruption in Pasadena, Texas, which resulted in widespread reforms.

 21st century

 In the 21st century, Pasadena emerged as a mostly working-class suburb of Houston.

 Tornadoes

 2015 tornado

 On October 31, 2015, an EF2 tornado struck a warehouse within Pasadena city limits.
-Half of the warehouse was completely leveled with its roof completely mangled up.
+Half of the warehouse was completely leveled with its roof significantly damaged.
 The tornado moved northeast into La Porte city limits and damaged approximately 30 homes.